| |

 (2) The traffic between academic researchers and those in industry, as funders, collaborators or 'end users' of social research.

-A CSISP seminar series on ‘Design and Social Science’ aims to explore these points of contact through a range of discussions that address such key topics as theory, practice, research, user, object, product, audience etc. Though the immediate objective is to enhance mutual understanding across disciplinary practices, it is also hoped that this series can serve as a platform for opening up interdisciplinary research futures.
-All seminars will take place in room 1204, Warmington Tower.
+A CSISP seminar series on “Design and Social Science” aims to explore these points of contact through a range of discussions that address such key topics as theory, practice, research, user, object, product, audience etc. All seminars will take place in room 1204, Warmington Tower.

 Speakers include: